 Why Am I Constipated?
 It Isn’t Just About Food

 It isn’t a good time, sitting, waiting, wishing for something to manifest.
 In fact, it is totally painful.
 Yes, I’m talking about constipation.
-It affects millions around the world and is the most pressing health condition that exists.
+It affects millions around the world and is the most pressing health condition that exists today.
 Why then, are there not better ways to solve this ever-pressing problem? (pun intended)

-How the Body Poops
+How the body poops

-The Psychology of Constipation
+The Psychology of Constipation?

 Without proper pressure and lubrication, there is a high chance of constipation.
 However, it is not this simple.
-Constipation is not only about food, it is mediated by a variety of other mechanisms.
+Constipation is not only about food, it is mediated by a variety of other mechanisms

 Nervous System Constipation

 Stress is the other highly notable factor in constipation3.
-If you’re stressed, not only are you low in progesterone, but also in minerals that help with relaxation and laxation such as magnesium and vitamin C.
+If you’re stressed, not only are you low in progesterone, but also in the minerals that help with relaxation and laxation such as magnesium and vitamin C.

 3 Simple Fixes to Support Constipation

-- Analyzing Your Poo
+1. Analyzing Your Poo

-If you learn how to read them, your poops can become your FREE daily oracle of the state of your health.
+If you learn how to read them, your poops can become your FREE daily oracle for the state of your health.
 They can help you decipher which factors are contributing to your constipation, and from there you can take the necessary steps to improve it.

 Did you know that there are more than 50 Shades of Poo?
 Not really, but it sounds pretty cool, just like the movie 50 Shades of Grey.
-There are many, however, and it’s important to know which colours are normal and which ones could be a medical emergency.
-Download our other free infographic; The 50 Shades of Poo, so you can find out what you should be looking for in the bowl.
-I promise you will be blown away by this one simple measure of poo yet there are so many more!
+There are many colors, however, and it’s important to know which ones are normal and which ones could be a medical emergency.

-- Castor Oil Packs
+2. Castor Oil Packs

-Castor oil packs work on the nervous system element of constipation by improving relaxation and reducing stress8,9.
-Another bonus of using Castor Oil Packs is that they reduce inflammation10,11, which can be yet another contributing factor in constipation12.
-Get started on your Castor Oil Pack practice today with the Queen of the Thrones® Original Organic Castor Oil Liver Pack™ Kit.
+Castor Oil Packs work on the nervous system element of constipation by improving relaxation and balancing stress8,9.
+Another bonus of using Castor Oil Packs is that they may help with inflammation10,11, which can be yet another contributing factor in constipation12.
+Get started on your Castor Oil Pack practice today with the Queen of the Thrones® Castor Oil Pack for Liver Kit.

-- The Three Legged Stool
+3. The Three Legged Stool